This homemade hot chocolate recipe will blow your mind. It’s creamy, delicious, and sweetened naturally with no corn

 Remove from heat and add vanilla extract.

-My favorite part about my homemade hot chocolate is that it doesn’t contain loads of refined sugar like instant mixes.
-I prefer to sweeten with a natural sugar substitute like maple syrup, but you can use any natural sweetener you’re comfortable with.
+My favorite part about this recipe is that it doesn’t contain loads of refined sugar like instant mixes.
+I prefer to sweeten with a natural sugar substitute like maple syrup.
+For yours, feel free to use any natural sweetener you’re comfortable with.

 Sure, instant mixes may be easier, but processed foods almost always have negative health effects.

-Commercially-prepared instant hot cocoa mixes contain all sorts of nasty ingredients, like corn syrup (most likely derived from GMO corn), white sugar (most likely from GMO sugar beets), partially hydrogenated oils, artificial flavors, and dairy products from cows treated with antibiotics and growth hormones.
+Commercially-prepared instant hot cocoa mixes contain all sorts of GMO ingredients, like corn syrup (GMO corn), white sugar (GMO sugar beets), partially hydrogenated oils, artificial flavors, and dairy products from cows treated with antibiotics and growth hormones.

 Homemade hot chocolate means you control the contents of your recipe and the quality of those ingredients.
 The purer your ingredients, the more fabulous the recipe will turn out.